SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 TS=
 (
-  ("implement*" OR "establish*" OR "improv*" OR "enhanc*" OR "strengthen" OR "expand*" OR "plan" OR "plans" OR "planned" OR "planning" OR "build*" OR "architect"  OR "design*" OR "develop*" OR "pathway$" OR
+  ("implement*" OR "establish*" OR "improv*" OR "enhanc*" OR "strengthen" OR "expand*" OR "plan" OR "plans" OR "planned" OR "planning" OR "build*" OR "architect"  OR "design*" OR "develop*" OR
     (
       ("increas*" OR "improv*" OR "enhanc*" OR "better" OR "attain" OR "achiev*" OR "provide" OR "providing" OR "provision"